 UCLA Center for Social Medicine and Humanities

-The UCLA Center for Social Medicine is a community of scholars bringing insights from the social sciences and humanities to bear on the urgent challenges of health, disease and scientific and clinical practice, with a commitment to social justice.
-It serves as the foundation for students in the MSTP Social Sciences Track.
+The UCLA Center for Social Medicine is a community of scholars bringing insights from the social sciences and humanities to bear on the urgent challenges of health, disease, and scientific and clinical practice.
+It serves as the foundation for training, research mentor selection, and exchange of ideas for students in the MSTP Social Sciences Track.

 UCLA Samueli School of Engineering

 The UCLA Samueli is at the forefront of technological innovation, at one of the most respected research universities in the world.
-Under the guidance of a distinguished faculty member, students are able to pursue PhD in a number of graduate programs, including bioengineering, chemical and biochemical engineering, computer science, and computational medicine, to name a few.
+Under the guidance of a distinguished faculty member, students can pursue PhD in several graduate programs, including bioengineering, chemical and biochemical engineering, computer science, computational medicine, and others.

 MSTP students may also pursue PhD training through additional individual degree-granting programs at UCLA.
 We encourage you to contact the MSTP program directors and specific degree granting programs to explore these possibilities.